Variable Scope System

 // Auto-resolution (searches LOCAL → GLOBAL)

-const userName = Vars.userName
+const userName = $userName

 // Explicit scope access